CiscoDevNet/bigmuddy-network-telemetry-stacks/README.md

 You will need a working [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [docker](https://docs.docker.com/installation/) setup; look for "Docker tips" below if you need help with this.
 If host is behind an HTTP proxy, refer to the pertinent section below.

 Clone the repository, pick the stack you would like to run, and follow the steps below.
-I use `stack_elk` as an example, but the same applies for `stack_prometheus` or `stack_signalfx`:
+I use `stack_elk` as an example, but the same applies for `stack_prometheus`, `stack_signalfx` or `stack_kafka`:

 ```
 git clone https://github.com/cisco/bigmuddy-network-telemetry-stacks.git